-These model input variables are based on the probability distributions given in Figure 4.
+These hurricane model input variables are based on the probability distributions given in Figure 4.

-These model input variables may or may not exactly match those used by the modeling organization.
-A second input file “FormS6Input15Quantiles.xlsx” has been provided that contains the corresponding quantiles for the seven model input variables above, hence there is a one-to-one correspondence between these two files.
-Modeling organizations may use the quantiles in “FormS6Input15Quantiles.xlsx” in lieu of the specific values in “FormS6Input15.xlsx.”
+These hurricane model input variables may or may not exactly match those used by the modeling organization.
+A second input file “FormS6Input17Quantiles.xlsx” has been provided that contains the corresponding quantiles for the seven hurricane model input variables above, hence there is a one-to-one correspondence between these two files.
+Modeling organizations may use the quantiles in “FormS6Input17Quantiles.xlsx” in lieu of the specific values in “FormS6Input17.xlsx.”
 Note that the values of CP and Rmax, and the corresponding quantiles, have been produced with a rank correlation of 0.3 in the case of the Category 5 hurricane.
 No other variables or quantiles are correlated.

 Disclose how quantiles were used.

-If any model input variables are modified, provide the modified input files corresponding to those in the worksheet “Sen Anal all Variables.”
+If any hurricane model input variables are modified, provide the modified input files corresponding to those in the worksheet “Sen Anal all Variables.”

-The values of CP and FFP in the Excel file can either be used as the basis for calculating pressure difference, which would then be used as a single model input, or both CP and FFP can be used as model inputs.
-Disclose whether CP and FFP were used as the basis for calculating pressure difference or as direct model inputs.
+The values of CP and FFP in the Excel file can either be used as the basis for calculating pressure difference, which would then be used as a single hurricane model input, or both CP and FFP can be used as hurricane model inputs.
+Disclose whether CP and FFP were used as the basis for calculating pressure difference or as direct hurricane model inputs.

-Rmax, VT, and CF (as appropriate to the model) are to be used as direct model inputs where applicable.
+Rmax, VT, and CF (as appropriate to the hurricane model) are to be used as direct hurricane model inputs where applicable.
 An example of CF implementation is presented below.

-Figure 4 Probability Distributions for Model Input Variables
+Figure 4 Probability Distributions for Hurricane Model Input Variables